shrvn-k/LaunchInstances/README.md

 # EC2 SSHer
-A python script to quickly launch instances.
+A python script to quickly ssh into running ec2 instances.

 ## Installation and Usage